-7. Purchase, Supply or Service Requisition.
+6. Purchase, Supply or Service Requisition.

-All requisitions must be signed by the department chairperson or properly designated person, and approved by the Purchasing Department.
-Standard University requisition forms are available in pads stocked by Office Supply (which is in Macmillan Hall).
+All requisitions must be signed by the department chairperson or properly designated person, and approved by the Purchasing Department located in the Controller's Office.
+Standard requisition forms are available through Office Supply (located within Macmillan Hall).

-Each numbered requisition comes in four colors: white, blue, pink and yellow.
+Each numbered requisition has four color copies: white, blue, pink and yellow.
 The first three copies are to be sent to the Purchasing Department, the yellow to be retained by the requisitioning department or division.
 (The three copies sent to the Purchasing Department should not be separated.)
-After action has been taken on the requisition, the pink copy is returned to the requisitioning department or division, noting the name of the suppliers and the number of the University purchase order used.
+After action has been taken on the requisition, the pink copy is returned to the requisitioning unit, noting the name of the suppliers and the University purchase order number.
 A requisition form must never be used as a purchase order for an off-campus purchase.
-Frequently used office supplies and articles carried in the Bookstore stock are available for delivery and can be personally picked up after approval of the requisition by the Purchasing Department.

-When materials requisitioned from an outside vendor are delivered by the Receiving Department, the recipient will be asked to sign a receiving form.
-At the bottom of the receiving form, the following request is made:

-"You are requested to open and examine this shipment at your earliest convenience.
+When materials requisitioned from an outside vendor are delivered by the recieving dock at Macmillan Hall, the materials are signed for an then forwarded to the appropriate area with the following request: "You are requested to open and examine this shipment at your earliest convenience.
 If merchandise does not conform to that ordered on your requisition number above, notify Purchasing Office within 12 hours of receipt.
-If no notification of variance is received, invoice will be processed for payment."
+If no notification of variance is received, the invoice will be processed for payment."